-- External scrutiny and inspection: as part of an OFSTED inspection reports are in the public domain.
-School has a certificate of commitment to attaining the CareerMark V11 Quality Award.
-Feedback from external providers and parents for school based events. - Formal student, parent and employer evaluation of careers events including the Mock Employer Interview programme, block and extended work experience through employer feedback forms, Careers Conventions. - Feedback from parents via the website. - Student feedback on programme modules via online questionnaires - The careers programme is mapped against a learning outcomes framework: https://www.thecdi.net/Careers-Framework - Student focus groups. - Scrutiny of post-16 and post-18 destination data via a destination report.
-Parents can access data on post-16 and post- 18 destinations from this website: www.compare-school-performance.service.gov.uk/
+- External scrutiny and inspection: as part of an OFSTED inspection. - Feedback from external providers, students and parents/carers for school based events - Student feedback on programme modules via online questionnaires - Scrutiny of post-16 and post-18 destination data via a destination report.
+Parents can access data on post-16 and post-18 destinations from this website: www.compare-schoolperformance.service.gov.uk/